Keyboard shortcuts

 ParameterDescriptionExample Value

---kt-methodCPU inference backend methodAMXINT4, AMXINT8, or LLAMAFILE (preview)
+--kt-methodCPU inference backend methodAMXINT4, AMXINT8, RAWINT4, FP8 or LLAMAFILE

 --kt-weight-pathPath to quantized CPU weights/path/to/cpu-weights